signalogic/SigSRF_SDK/README.md

 1. All available containers are configured for root privileges which makes modifying and rebuilding EdgeStream applications and test and measurement file transfers easier.

-2. Performance can be slightly improved by adding the "privileged" flag to the run command, for example:
+2. App performance inside containers can be slightly improved by adding the "privileged" flag to the run command, for example:

     docker run -it --cap-add=sys_nice --privileged signalogic/sigsrf_sdk_demo_ubuntu /bin/bash

- This has more impact on slower CPUs (e.g. Atom), for instance it might make packet output intervals slightly more consistent.
+  This has more of an impact on slower CPUs (e.g. Atom), for instance it might make packet output intervals slightly more consistent.

-3. Rar packages are included in each container, if for some reason you want to re-run the SDK/demo install from scratch.
+3. Rar packages are included in each container, if for any reason it should be needed to re-run the SDK/demo install from scratch.

 <a name="WinSCPAccesDockerContainers"></a>
 #### WinSCP Access to Docker Containers

-You may want to remotely access pcap and media files output by EdgeStream apps inside a running container -- for example to run WireShark or a media player.
-This can be convenient for test and measurement purposes (for more information on pcap, waveform, and other test files provided with the SDK, see [Test File Notes](#user-content-testfilenotes) below).
+You may want to remotely access inside a running/active container pcap and media files output by EdgeStream apps -- for example to run WireShark or a media player (for more information on pcap, waveform, event log, packet log, and other test files provided/generated using the SDK, see [Test File Notes](#user-content-testfilenotes) below).
+This can be convenient for test and measurement purposes, as it avoids manual copying of files between host and container.

 To do this with WinSCP, you can set up a second host SSH port NNNN and then add: